Deep Barrier

 • Wastes valuable time and money having to re-do jobs and repairs

-• Annoys the customer, wasting their time and money sorting out the floor problems
+• This annoys the customer, wasting their time and money sorting out the floor problems

 Once a floor has been installed any moisture present will be drawn to the surface.
 If there is no way of escape for the moisture it will react with any adhesives or coatings on the surface of the concrete.